daunkim18/BMI-Programming/README.md

 ---

 ## Abstract & Purpose
-Our project features a reproducible bioinformatics pipeline which imports oral microbiome data from a CSV file into a MySQL database to create a visualization of Prevotella genus abundance among depressed and non-depressed individuals.

-The solution comprises three fundamental components which work together in the pipeline.

-### 1. Python Scripts
-- **import_microbiome_csv.py**: Loads selected rows from `oral_microbiome.csv` into the MySQL database.
-- **visualize_prevotella.py**: Generates a box plot showing Prevotella abundance based on depression status.

-### 2. SQL Schema
-- **oral_microbiome_schema.sql**: Defines the `bmi_project` database with two tables: `subject_metadata` and `genus_abundance`.

-### 3. Shell Script
-- **pipeline.sh**: Automates the workflow process.
-  1. Runs the import script,
-  2. Executes the visualization script.
+The project introduces a repeatable bioinformatics pipeline that processes oral microbiome information to evaluate its connection with mental health disorders with depression as the central focus.
+The main goal of this study is to show the variations in oral microbial composition between depressed individuals and healthy controls by examining the prevalence of the Prevotella genus.
+The pipeline integrates three key components: The project pipeline features Python scripts that manage data and create visualizations in conjunction with an SQL database schema for organized data storage and a Bash script designed to automate tasks.

+The import_microbiome_csv.py script extracts selected rows from the large oral_microbiome.csv file to load them into a MySQL database.
+The visualize_prevotella.py script accesses database information to generate a boxplot that compares the abundance of Prevotella between depressed and non-depressed individuals.
+The database itself is defined using the oral_microbiome_schema.sql file, which creates two tables: Subject_metadata table saves participant IDs alongside depression status information while genus_abundance table contains relative abundance data sorted by genus.
+The pipeline.sh script connects all components to provide an automated workflow that functions smoothly.

 ![image](https://github.com/user-attachments/assets/1587cbd1-7c04-4de9-9604-7cbf136ba062)

+Initial results from this limited demonstration indicate a higher median level of Prevotella among people categorized with “Depression” than those without depression which indicates potential for further research into Prevotella as a non-invasive microbial biomarker for mental health conditions.
+This project demonstrates the combined application of Python, SQL, and Bash foundational tools to perform valuable biomedical informatics analyses.

 The project delivers a proof-of-concept tool for detecting depression biomarkers through streamlined oral microbiome analysis using a modular and reproducible method.
 The early data demonstrates that samples identified as oral carcinoma exhibit increased relative frequencies of patterns connected to Prevotella which suggests its usefulness as a diagnostic microbial marker.

 ## Research Question
 How does the relative abundance of *Prevotella* differ between individuals with and without depression, and can this difference suggest a potential microbial biomarker for mental health screening?